 - Discovery: Demonstrate that changes in structural integrity and/or functional activity over a 2 year time period are specific for each movement disorder.

 Enrollment Progress at University of Florida (Gainesville, FL)

-Number and types of biospecimens collected by the University of Florida as of January 10, 2014.
+The chart graphically displays the number and types of biospecimens collected by University of Florida.
 All biospecimens are stored at the NINDS repository and available for distribution to the broader research community.